 - The front-facing camera also upgraded

 If you like photography then Apple has its sights on impressing you.
 The iPhone 11 Pro features three cameras on the back to offer a comprehensive package.
 You now get a 12 megapixel regular wide camera (26mm equivalent), 12 megapixel 2x zoom (52mm equivalent), and a 12 megapixel ultra-wide lens (13mm equivalent) on the back.

-The camera app has been adapted to show you at all times what you could be snapping if you switch to the new lens – and, like the ability to change from wide to zoom previously, the experience is now opened up to include the ultra-wide, too.
+The camera app has been adapted to show you at all times what you could be snapping if you switch to the ultra-wide lens – and, like the ability to change from wide to zoom previously, the experience is opened up to include the ultra-wide, too.
 One of the nicer upshots is that Portrait mode no longer has to be so in-your-face close.

-Apple has also introduced Night Mode, presumably in response to the successes Google has had with its Night Sight feature, and the system works using software smarts to understand you are taking a picture at night and tries to compensate accordingly.
+Apple also introduced Night Mode, presumably in response to the successes Google has with its Night Sight feature, and the system works using software smarts to understand you are taking a picture at night and tries to compensate accordingly.

 Numerous tests show that if you can stand still, photograph something that isn't moving too much and have at least some light present – it won't work in complete darkness, but then no camera will – then you'll be more than happy with the results.

 What's perhaps the most defining thing about Night Mode though is that it's all automatic.
 It determines when you need it and for how long, leaving you to concentrate on taking the picture.
 If the iPhone 11 Pro thinks you don't need it, it won't come on, and that's a very different experience from Night Mode on other devices.

 Look at the example below, taken with Night Mode off in near pitch darkness, then click to the next image to see it on and how dramatic the difference is.